zulip/zulip/help/unsubscribe-from-a-channel.md

 1. Click the **checkmark**
    (<img src="/static/images/help/desktop-web-check-icon.svg" alt="checkmark" class="help-center-icon"/>)
-   icon to the left of a stream to unsubscribe from it.
+   icon to the left of a channel to unsubscribe from it.

 {tab|mobile}